Keith-Tachibana/Star_Wars_Memory_Match_Game/guides/features/flip-one-card.md

     - This click handler will take a callback function called `handleCardClick`.
       - This callback will be called when the click event occurs
-5. Next, declare a function, `handleCardClick`
+5. Next, declare a new function in the global space, `handleCardClick`
     - This function will take a single parameter:
       - The parameter will be named `event`
       - It will contain the `event` object that is passed forward by your click handler.